-The Public Employees' Retirement System has adopted a Funding and Benefits Policy to provide general guidelines to help ensure decisions are made based on sound, consistent, and thoroughly examined criteria.
+The Montana Public Employees' Retirement Board has adopted a Funding and Benefits Policy to provide general guidelines to help ensure decisions are made based on sound, consistent, and thoroughly examined criteria.
 The Funding and Benefits Policy includes guidance on the following topics:

-- 1) Funding Requirement - a) The Funding and Benefits Policy states: - 1.
+1) Funding Requirement

+- a) The Funding and Benefits Policy states: - 1.
 The Entry Age Normal Cost Method shall be applied to the projected benefits in determining the Normal Cost and Actuarial Accrued Liability. - 2.
 Asset smoothing can be used in the valuation process to spread the recognition of investment gains and losses over a four-year period. - 3.
 The unfunded actuarial accrued liability should be amortized over a reasonable period of time and should not exceed 30 years on a rolling basis.
 Generally, the funding period should be constant or decreasing. - b) Analysis: The liabilities of the System are determined using the Entry Age Normal Cost Method and are compared to the actuarial value of assets, which are developed using asset smoothing that recognizes gains and losses over a four-year period.
-Finally, the amortization period as of June 30, 2017 is 30 years based on actuarial value of assets.
-The contributions provided for in statute are sufficient to fully amortize the unfunded actuarially accrued liability within 30 years. - 2) Funding Objectives - a) The Funding and Benefits Policy states: "The primary objectives are to: 1) ensure that the systems are financially sound and pay all benefits promised using assets accumulated from required employer and member contributions and investment income; and 2) achieve a well-funded status with a range of safety to absorb market volatility without creating a UAAL." - b) Analysis: The contributions provided for in statute are sufficient to fully amortize the unfunded actuarially accrued liability within a 30-year period.
-This ensures that the System is financially sound and will be able to pay all promised benefits and achieve a well-funded status with a range of safety to absorb market volatility without creating an additional UAAL. - 3) Benefit Enhancements - a) The Funding and Benefits Policy states: "Proposals must provide funding from sources sufficient to cover future costs.
-Unfunded liabilities created by the proposal must be amortized over a period of time appropriate to the retirement system, but not more than 30 years." - b) Analysis: Without supplemental funding, a benefit enhancement would increase the amortization period of the unfunded actuarial accrued liability and further delay the goal of achieving a well-funded status with a range of safety to absorb market volatility without creating a UAAL.
+Finally, the amortization period as of June 30, 2018 is 38 years based on actuarial value of assets.
+The contributions provided for in statute are not sufficient to fully amortize the unfunded actuarially accrued liability within 30 years.

+2) Funding Objectives

+- a) The Funding and Benefits Policy states: "The primary objectives are to: 1) ensure that the systems are financially sound and pay all benefits promised using assets accumulated from required employer and member contributions and investment income; and 2) achieve a well-funded status with a range of safety to absorb market volatility without creating a UAAL." - b) Analysis: The contributions provided for in statute are not sufficient to fully amortize the unfunded actuarially accrued liability within a 30-year period.
+It is important to note, that the normal cost rate for new hires is lower than the current active population.
+As members terminate or retire, and are replaced with a member with a lower normal cost rate, more of the employer contribution will be available to amortize the unfunded accrued liability.
+As a result the effective amortization period is less than the amortization period calculated in the actuarial valuation which does not reflect new hires.